Parker Messick: Professional career

-Messick was selected by the Cleveland Guardians in the second round with the 54th overall selection in the 2022 Major League Baseball draft.
+The Cleveland Guardians selected Messick in the second round with the 54th overall selection in the 2022 Major League Baseball draft.
 He signed with the team on July 30, 2022, and received a signing bonus of $1.3 million.
+He made his professional debut in 2023, splitting the year between the Single-A Lynchburg Hillcats and High-A Lake County Captains; in 26 appearances (24 starts) for the two affiliates, Messick logged a cumulative 5–6 record and 3.77 ERA with 136 strikeouts across 121 2/3 innings pitched.

+In 2024, Messick made 27 appearances (26 starts) split between Lake County and the Double-A Akron RubberDucks, accumulating a 9–6 record and 2.83 ERA with 165 strikeouts and one save across 133 2/3 innings pitched.

-Messick began the 2025 season with the Triple-A Columbus Clippers, compiling a 5-6 record and 3.47 ERA with 119 strikeouts across 20 starts.
+Messick began the 2025 season with the Triple-A Columbus Clippers, compiling a 5–6 record and 3.47 ERA with 119 strikeouts across 20 starts.
 On August 20, 2025, Messick was selected to the 40-man roster and promoted to the major leagues for the first time.
 In his second start on August 26, Messick recorded his first career win after striking out six across seven scoreless innings against the Tampa Bay Rays.

+On April 16, 2026, Messick came three outs short of pitching a no-hitter against the Baltimore Orioles.
+On the first pitch of the ninth inning, Leody Taveras hit a single to end the no-hit bid.
+Messick was removed after giving up a single to Blaze Alexander.

+Personal life

+Messick is a Christian.
+He is engaged to Summer Hipp.